and-rew-too/PROJECTS/AWORMS/readme.md

 ## Watering
 How cna you tell if the box is too dry for the worms?
 <br> and if it is too dry, can add spritzes of water,a lthough based on comments with STL most three d printed parts end up as poor ventilation,  and trapping to much moisture is a more commonly faced problem.
-<br> How cna you tell if the box is too wet for the womrs?
+<br> How can you tell if the box is too wet for the womrs?
-<br> and To remedy, can jst
 ## Temperature
-Optimum temperature range for red wigglers is,
+Optimum temperature range for red wigglers is between 55F and 85F, will die if exposed too long to temps above 95F during summers.

+## Humidity
+<br> The ideal humidity is like a lightly wrung out sponge when you pick it up.

 # Foods
 ## Foods to avoid